LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 .. admonition:: Warning

-   Please do not attempt this assignment until AFTER your first lesson on Angular.
-It can be tempting to dive right in, but Angular is a broad topic, and you want to wait to start until you have time to go over the requirements in class.
+   Please do not attempt this assignment until after your first lesson on Angular.
+It can be tempting to dive right in, but Angular is a broad topic, and you want to wait to have a solid understanding of the framework before you get started.

 There are thousands of satellites orbiting the earth.
 You are tasked with creating a searchable, sortable table of satellites.
 For the purposes of this